Netgate/frr/doc/user/bgp.rst

 Two types of large community lists are supported, namely `standard` and `expanded`.

-.. index:: ip large-community-list standard NAME permit|deny LARGE-COMMUNITY
+.. index:: bgp large-community-list standard NAME permit|deny LARGE-COMMUNITY
-.. clicmd:: ip large-community-list standard NAME permit|deny LARGE-COMMUNITY
+.. clicmd:: bgp large-community-list standard NAME permit|deny LARGE-COMMUNITY

    This command defines a new standard large-community-list.  `large-community` is the Large Community value.
 We can add multiple large communities under